 PRINTFILE prints the contents of the current file.
 PRINTFILE uses the internal SEDIT image of the file.

 When running SEDIT in character mode, the six parameters must be specified.

-When the four last parameters are not specified, SEDIT displays a print dialog box.
+When the four last parameters are not specified, SEDIT displays the following dialog box: